jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 of multi-allelic positions occur in each mapping.

-For this we can use MultiVCFAnalyzer, which when given a GATK UnifiedGenotyper VCF file where the reference ploidy was ('pretendedly') set to 2, will report the fraction of reads that hold an allele in 'heterozygous' sites (i.e. positions where there is a possible reference and a possible alternative allele - which is not expected in haploid bacteria).
+For this we can use MultiVCFAnalyzer, which when given a GATK UnifiedGenotyper VCF file where the reference ploidy was ('fakely') set to 2, will report the fraction of reads that hold an allele in 'heterozygous' sites (i.e. positions where there is a possible reference and a possible alternative allele - which is not expected in haploid bacteria).